 When a person has bilateral vestibular damage, such as may result from Tobramycin toxicity, they may experience oscillopsia.
 When the head is moving, objects blur.
 When driving one may be unable to see signs clearly on a bumpy road.

 The visual symptoms, called "oscillopsia", only occur when the head is moving.
-A movie showing oscillopsia, from one of our educational DVD's, can be seen by clicking here.
+A movie showing oscillopsia, can be seen by clicking here.
 Oscillopsia often occurs during walking (Freyss et al, 1988).
 Quick movements of the head are associated with transient visual blurring.
 This can cause difficulties with seeing signs while driving, or recognizing peoples faces while walking.

 Other than Tobramycin, there are numerous other aminoglycoside ototoxins.

 In pathologic studies, severe aminoglycoside toxicity is associated with death of inner ear hair cells (Plogar et al, 2001).
 Doses that are not enough to kill hair cells may damage their motion sensitive hairs (sterocilia), making them unable to respond to motion, at least for some months.( Oei, Segenhout et al. 2004).

 More temporal bone studies with humans are sorely needed !
 If you have Tobramycin ototoxicity, please consider donating your inner ear to the temporal bone registry, in the event of your death.

 According to Bragier and Brown (1998), the half-life of tobramycin in children with cystic fibrosis is 2.3h.
 This is similar to the situation with gentamicin.
 According to Cipolle et al (1980), the half-life varied from 0.5 to 8.6 hours.
 This is more than a 10-fold variation, and suggests that monitoring of levels is prudent.